Safely Re-Starting the Creative Economy

 Re-Opening Guidance for Employers

-Once included in the business activies allowed in your county’s Phase, businesses must be able to meet all safety criteria in order to open.
+Once included among the business activities allowed in the current Phase, businesses must be able to meet all safety criteria in order to open.

-For the most part, the industries within the creative sector that involve large gatherings will need to wait until Phase 4, while galleries, retail, museums, theaters, design firms, studio-based production and other creative enterprise will be staggered throughout.
+For the most part, the industries within the creative sector that involve large gatherings will need to wait until Phase 4, although the re-opening for certain galleries, retail, museums, theaters, design firms, studio-based production and other creative enterprise will be staggered throughout.
 Check the Safe Start guidance documents by business type on the governor’s website.

 Additional workplace safety information, including face covering guidelines, is available on their Business & Workers page.
 And the State Department of Health also provides guidance and information for businesses, non-profits, service providers, health providers and others.

 King County applied and was accepted for Phase 2 on Friday, June 19.
 That means the following:

 - Limited social gatherings may now be held with five or fewer people outside your household.

 - Outdoor recreation allowed (also with 5 or fewer people outside your household), including camping, beach-going, hunting, fishing, golfing, boating and hiking